lukazmm/epoch/README.md

 - C++ headers should end in `.hpp` and contain `#pragma once` as a first directive
 - C++ source files should end in `.cpp`
 - Python files end in `.py`
-- Add build folders/artifacts to `.gitignore`
+- All cmake build artifacts should be placed in a untracked `build` directory (or `packages/build` for packages).